oettingerj/classifieds-backend/README.md

 ### Python3 Installation
 Python 2 is pre-installed on most versions of macOS; Python 3, however, requires installation.
 Other operating systems will also likely require the installation of Python 3.
 Python 3 is perhaps most easily installed using the program previous installed, Homebrew.
 To install Python 3, enter the command `brew install python`.

+### SQLite Installation
+SQLite can be installed with the command `brew install sqlite3`

 ### PostgreSQL Installation
-Unless you plan to use a database system other than PostgreSQL, you'll need to install it on your machine.
-It can be installed with the command `brew install postgresql`
+PostgreSQL can be installed with the command `brew install postgresql`

 ### Pipenv Installation
 [Pipenv](<https://pypi.org/project/pipenv/>) combines multiple tools together, such as pip and virtualenv.
 It is particularly helpful when installing dependencies from a list that your team has constructed, all the while using the benefits of a [Python virtual environment](<https://docs.python.org/3/tutorial/venv.html>).
 Pipenv can be installed by executing `pip3 install pipenv`.